Back to overview

 Communication, however, is a two-way street, and as well as providing information for you, your society should also listen to your opinions and ideas.
 Are you offered the chance to give your feedback?
 Do you feel like your voice is heard and valued?
 These are valid points to consider – an engaged society is one where its members feel like they can share their ideas about the future and progression of their society.
 Some of the best submissions we read this year were from societies that had taken on board their members’ concerns and opinions and made concrete changes in response.

-The award for best at student engagement, was presented to the Edward Bramley Law Society.
+The award for ‘Best at student engagement’ was presented to the University of Nottingham Law Society and sponsored by Dechert LLP.

 Attending career events is a huge part of being part of a society and, quite honestly, probably one of the main reasons you joined in the first place.

-The best society for mooting award was presented to King’s College London Bar & Mooting Society.
-You can hear from society president Barney about how the society won in this LCN Says.
+The ‘Best society for mooting’ award was presented to King’s College London Bar & Mooting Society for the third year in a row.

 Not every society can offer its members the opportunity to take part in pro bono work and this is one area where coordination with your law school will be hugely influential, especially if your law school runs a law clinic (or as we’ve recently seen – your society has started one!).
 Working in community-based projects has undoubtedly been difficult across the charity and legal aid sector as a whole due to the recent cost-of-living crisis, but there are many legal and research tasks that willing students can be a part of.
 Your society should be signposting you to these kinds of activities, if not organising them for you to take part in.